me-vlad/ansible-role-wowza/README.md

 Control node needs python-bcrypt installed.
 For bcrypt password encoding method python-passlib and ansible 2.7 or newer required on a control node.

+To use this role for install Wowza Streaming Engine valid license key needs to be set as wowza_license_key variable.
+Also set wowza_admin_user and wowza_admin_password variables.

 ## Role Variables

 ### Default role variables